commonknowledge/join/readme.md

 - `packages/join-block`: A WordPress Gutenberg block that allows the join flow to be dropped into a WordPress page, along with the backend join logic that communicates services to make the person a member.

-## How this works
+## How does the Join Flow work?

-In order to enable joining the Green Party to be distributed across the WordPress network and neatly dropped into any page or post, this join flow is written as a WordPress block, that launches a form flow written in React.
+In order to enable joining the Green Party to be distributed across the Green Party's WordPress network and neatly dropped into any page or post, this join flow is written as a WordPress block, that launches a form flow written in React.
+This also allows the Green Party to create highly situational and bespoke join pages on the fly, by just throwing together a WordPress page.
+Hopefully this will allow The Green Party to be highly reactive to ongoing political events and take the opportunity to gain members when the moment arrives.

 The general user flow, including technical detail is: